foundObjects/pve-nag-buster/README.md

 # make a backup of your branch Just In Case™
 git checkout -b backup
-git switch -
+git checkout -

 git fetch --all
 git rebase -f --onto v02 origin/old-master <your branch here>
 ```
-At this point you can merge into master or pick commits to merge into your work.

-I highly recommend picking at least the following commits if you don't want to
+I highly recommend picking at least the following bugfix commits if you don't
-track master.
-They fix a couple of potential problems and the v02 branch cleans
+want to track new work in master, they fix a couple of potential problems.
-up the source tree quite a bit.

-* 3fa4e7d (tag: v02a, v02) fixup for v02a release
-* 674e924 rewrite make-release script to drop templates
 * a260891 hook script: fixed grep test issue
 * 427b23b more reliable hook trigger removal